 Sleep like time, fixes everything.
 You can’t feel a hungover if you’re sleeping.
 Sleeping helps your body to relax and recuperate.
 Sleep allows your body to release hormones that can slow breathing, and relax other muscles perhaps from doing the macarena.
 Sleeping can reduce inflammation and assist with healing.

 Remedy #5: Tomato Juice or Tonic

-Dr. Dyer says drinking 7-Up or Sprite are not scientifically proven help shorten a hangover.
+Dr. Dyer says drinking 7-Up or Sprite are not scientifically proven help shorten or cure a hangover.
 However, he gives a thumbs up to drinking tonic water with citrus juice or even tomato juice.
 Because tomato juice is 90% water, it will help hydrate you and restore essential vitamins.

 The next time you go to happy hour, rotate a glass of water between each drink or order a non-alcoholic substitute.
 Most bars offer one or two beer substitutes and more and more companies are riding the sober-curious trend as is Curious Elixers.

 Kin Euphorias is a new non-alcoholic beverage loaded with adaptogens, nootropics, and botanics, and no booze.
 The makers claim the drinks will help dial you up or down naturally with the big perk of waking up feeling great.

 I hope this helps you minimize your next hangover while maximizing your fun in the Midwest.